osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

     -rwxrwxr-x 1 olin olin 709M Mar  1 11:10 H8_evolved_R2.fastq
     -rw-rw-r-- 1 olin olin 696M Mar  1 11:15 H8_evolved_R2_trimmed.fastq

+We are now going to use the ``*`` to out advantage by adding a line to our ``Snakefile``.
+However, instead of writing it as an asterisk ``*``, you are going to immediately assign the matches that it finds to a new variable.
+To do this, you need to add a line at the very start of your ``Snakefile``: ``STRAIN, = glob_wildcards("./data/illumina/{sample}_R1.fastq")``.
+Do this now by editing your ``Snakefile`` in ``nano``.

+In this case, the bracketed portion, ``{sample}``, is acting as a wildcard, and is matching *any* file that is located in the ``./data/illumina/`` directory and which ends in ``_R1.fastq``.
+Why are we doing this?
+Well, we know that all Illumina data that we are dealing with is paired end.
+And we also know that this is the data we would like to qc - but you *don't* want to separately qc each end.
+So you will find all the samples to qc by only matching the R1 samples.
+Let's in fact check what files these are.
+Return to the command line and try typing ''ls -lh ./data/illumina/*_R1.fastq``.
+You should find that it lists all the samples that you want to qc and nothing more - namely once ancestor file and one evolved file.
+You could imagine, however, that this would also be possible if you had fifty files in the directory.

+Now what you have i

 .. only:: html